ArthausDev/AH_Blog/src/pages/testing/index.md

     sectionLinks:
       - linkLabel: Accessibility
         linkUrl: https://google.com
+    sectionHeading: This heading has no icon in front.
   - sectionParagraphs:
       - asteriskText: false
         paragraph: "within the creative brief.
 The wireframes facilitate an early